11th Annual International Conference on Humanities & Arts in a Global World

 - Dr. Stamos Metzidakis, Head, Literature Unit, ATINER & Professor Emeritus of French and Comparative Literature, Washington University in Saint Louis, USA & Adjunct Professor of French, Hunter College-CUNY, USA.

-- Dr. Valia Spiliotopoulos, Head, Languages & Linguistics Unit, ATINER and Instructor, Department of Language and Literacy Education, The University of British Columbia, Canada.
+- Dr. Valia Spiliotopoulos, Head, Languages & Linguistics Unit, ATINER & Assistant Professor, University of Ottawa, Canada.

 - Dr. Jayoung Che, Head, History Unit, ATINER & Visiting Professor, Hankuk University of Foreign Studies, South Korea.